-Moorer, Deanna, Art

-Mrs. Moorer attended The Ohio State University where she earned her Bachelor of Art Education in 2010 and Master of Art Education in 2017.
+Moorer, Deanna, Art Mrs. Moorer attended The Ohio State University where she earned her Bachelor of Art Education in 2010 and Master of Art Education in 2017.
 She is licensed to teach Visual Arts, Pre-K to 12.
 She began teaching in 2011 and joined Whetstone in 2014.
-She teaches Art Survey 1, Sculpture and

-Ceramics and Multiple Disabilities art.
+She teaches Art Survey 1, Sculpture and Ceramics and Multiple Disabilities art.
 She received a Dream Grant in 2015.
 She says, "I chose Whetstone because of the great location, staff, and students.
 It is a really good environment for me to work in and I greatly enjoy it."
 For students, "lots of opportunities are available here.
 No matter what you are interested in, you can find someone else who shares that same interest."

-Morgan, Rita, Math

-Ms. Morgan joined the Whetstone staff this fall after teaching at Briggs and South High Schools.
+Morgan, Rita, Math Ms. Morgan joined the Whetstone staff this fall after teaching at Briggs and South High Schools.
 She currently teaches Math 3 and College Algebra.
 Ms. Morgan graduated from The Ohio State University in 2008 and 2009 with a B.S. in Mathematics and an M.Ed in Mathematics Education.
 She will complete an M.A. in Mathematics at Otterbein next summer.
-Ms. Morgan served in the

-United States Army from 1984-1988 where she was assigned to the White House Communications Agency.
+Ms. Morgan served in the United States Army from 1984-1988 where she was assigned to the White House Communications Agency.
 Her unit traveled worldwide and set up satellite communications systems for the President of the United States.
 She really enjoys being at Whetstone where the staff has been so welcoming and helpful.

-Mullins, Brock, Assistant Principal

-Mr. Mullins joined the Whetstone staff in 2018 after beginning his career at Briggs High School in 2004.
-He is a graduate of Heidelberg University, Ohio Dominican University, and Walden University where he earned B.S.
-Health and Physical Education, Master's in Education, and

-Education specialist degree in School Leadership.
-He is licensed in health and physical education, as an Intervention Specialist and in Administration.
-Mr. Mullins states that he enjoys the strong bond between the school and community and it's great to see how one supports the other equally.
+Mundy, Troy, ISS / PEAK Mr. Mundy is a Columbus native where he grew up going through the CCS school system, before graduating from Gahanna-Lincoln in 2013.
+He earned his Bachelor's in Business from Ohio Christian University where he graduated with Cum Laude Honor.
+While at OCU, Mr. Mundy was a member of FCA and a captain of the men's' basketball team, where he led the Trailblazers in points, assists, and steals.
+He is currently the ISS/PEAK teacher here at Whetstone while being a licensed CCS substitute teacher for the district.
+He loves giving back to the youth and has spent three summers working sports camps in San Francisco, California.
+Mr. Mundy is the current Head JV Boys' Basketball coach and the Assistant Varsity Boys' Basketball coach here for the Whetstone Boys' Basketball Program.
+He coaches an AAU travel team for the Mid-Ohio Pumas and trains young men & women in basketball during the offseason.
+This is his second year working for the district, as he served as the Special Education Instructional Aide at Gables Elementary last year.
+Mr. Mundy says, "I am very excited and feel a warm welcome into the Whetstone family and community.
+Whetstone has given me a great opportunity to transition into the education & coaching world.
+I love being a part of something special here in helping our kids achieve their goals while being productive members of their community and preparing for the real-world after high school."

-Murray, Christopher, Art

-Mr. Murray attended the Columbus College of Art and Design, where he earned a Bachelor of Fine Art and The Ohio State University, where he earned a Master of Art Education.
+Murray, Christopher, Art Mr. Murray attended the Columbus College of Art and Design, where he earned a Bachelor of Fine Art and The Ohio State University, where he earned a Master of Art Education.
 He is licensed to teach K-12 Visual Art.
 He began his career in 1993 and came to Whetstone in 2008.
-He teaches Computer

-Graphics and Photography.
+He teaches Computer Graphics and Photography.
 In his spare time he does mobile audio recording, mixing and post-production.
 Mr. Murray says, "Whetstone has a tradition of great arts programming.
 Vocal music, fine art, jazz, and don't forget the marching and concert bands.
 Strong academics, sports, and community involvement top off the reasons Whetstone is a great place to work."